wtistang/2024-TechXchange-Labs/1240-Liberty-Getting-Started/README.md

     As you can see, no feature is included in the kernel image.

-    Now that Liberty has been installed, the next step is to create a Liberty server instance.
+    Now that Liberty is installed, the next step is to create a Liberty server instance.

     <table>
     <tbody>